Healthdirect Free Australian health advice you can count on.

 • Ask your doctor or pharmacist if there are any creams or tablets that may help you.

-• Don’t scratch the affected area, as it may worsen and become infected.
+• Don’t scratch the affected area, as it may make it worse.

-It’s also important to drink plenty of water in hot weather and ensure you reduce sun exposure to your skin.
+It’s also important to drink plenty of water in hot weather and ensure to limit your exposure to the sun.

-See your doctor if the rash doesn't improve by itself, seems to be getting worse or if you have signs of skin infection such as:
+See your doctor if your rash doesn't improve by itself or seems to be getting worse.

 Anaphylaxis